bioinformatics-lab/BioDragon/WGS_Em.md

 ### SNIPPY
---> **SNIPPY**: this software goes into the NCBI database (the one which I've shared to you) and it will see cat up the mutations into the genomes.
-When the mutation is only in one base, like A>C, we call it as SNP (Single Nucleotide Polymorphism)...
-Some of them are synonimous (when this mutation won't give a different protein) and non-synonimous (well, when the protein will be different)...
+--> **SNIPPY**: This software goes into the NCBI database (the one which I've shared to you) and it will see cat up the mutations into the genomes.
+When the mutation is only in one base, like A>C, we call it as SNP (Single Nucleotide Polymorphism).

+Some of them are synonimous (when this mutation won't give a different protein) and non-synonimous (well, when the protein will be different).

 Notice that it is important SNP information to evaluate Drug resistance mutation, phylogenetic assingment, etc. We already know that many diseases (speaking about the human organism) are related to some already known SNPs mutations.
 This analysis is going to give us 1 folder and 17 files.
 We just need (so far) the one called "snps.csv" (for each genome).

 An important information is that...
 The SNPs are generated based in a reference.
 This reference file must be in ".gb" extension (we get this reference from NCBI and choose the format as "GeneBank full" format, instead "Fasta" one).
 The gb format is from "GeneBank".

-Well, here we go to the Snippy and find the folder called "bin" (we paste here the two paired files R1 and R2 for all genomes as well the reference file - I've attached in this email the reference file)...
-So, here we run the follow command...
+Well, here we go to the Snippy and find the folder called "bin" (we paste here the two paired files R1 and R2 for all genomes as well the reference file - I've attached in this email the reference file).

+So, here we run the follow command.

 ```
 perl snippy --cpus 5 --outdir G04868 --ref H37Rv_AL123456.3.gb --R1 G04868_R1_paired.fq.gz --R2 G04868_R2_paired.fq.gz && perl snippy --cpus 5 --outdir G04868 --ref H37Rv_AL123456.3.gb --R1 G04868_R1_paired.fq.gz --R2 G04868_R2_paired.fq.gz && perl snippy --cpus 5 --outdir G04869 --ref H37Rv_AL123456.3.gb --R1 G04869_R1_paired.fq.gz --R2 G04869_R2_paired.fq.gz && perl snippy --cpus 5 --outdir G04869 --ref H37Rv_AL123456.3.gb --R1 G04869_R1_paired.fq.gz --R2 G04869_R2_paired.fq.gz